A Wrinkle in Time by Madeleine L'Engle

 I do believe that this book is subjective – while I like it a lot, I can see how others would not enjoy it.
 It’s a bit odd at times, and like I said, dated in some ways.
 But the worlds and the underlying story are wonderful.
 And, really?
 Meg Murray may be the original Kickass YA Heroine.
 I would recommend it to anyone who enjoys whimsy and philosophy of good verses evil, and anyone who is planning to see the movie in March.

-A Wrinkle in Time goes to the Gallery!
+A Wrinkle in Time stays on my shelf

 Besides being a classic, besides the fact that this still pulls in 4 stars as I get older and so many years after publication, A Wrinkle In Time is a childhood favorite of mine.
 There are a handful of these on my shelves: books I got in elementary school that I will probably never part with.
 So unless it was truly terrible, A Wrinkle in Time was always destined to be a keeper for me.